sciZer0/newdiscoveries/README.md

 Due to the this mistake — due to the Absence of the Concept of Static Mechanical Work in science — the vast majority of processes in the Universe right now are being fallen out of our sight, and hence understanding.
 For this reason, humanity has the absolutely wrong picture of the physical world and is losing gigantic opportunities.

+As said above, even this mistake alone destroys the entire concept of modern/official science of understanding the Universe.

 <i>The Concept of Static Mechanical Work is explained in detail below in this article.</i>

 ## CONTEXT IN BRIEF